timjstewart/jscratch-mode/README.md

 jsnip-mode
 ==========

-An Emacs mode that lets you quickly experiment with Java
+An Emacs mode that lets you quickly experiment with Java.

 Installation
 ============